Reg Read: Playing career

 Read made his first-class debut in Christchurch against the Australians at the age of 18 in February 1905, batting at number 11 and bowling only one over.
 He played two matches in 1906–07 but was given only seven overs altogether, and did not take a wicket.

 He had to wait another 11 years for his next match.
 In 1917–18, for his Canterbury club Lancaster Park, he took 92 wickets in eight matches for 781 runs with his accurate medium-pace bowling, and he returned to the Canterbury side at the age of 31.
 The Plunket Shield was still in its wartime hiatus, but there were several inter-provincial friendly matches.
 In his first match, against Otago, he took 3 for 58 and 2 for 35 (bowling throughout the innings) and made 18 and 34 not out to help Canterbury to victory.
 In the next match he bowled through the entire Wellington first innings, taking 4 for 43 off 23 overs.
 He remained in the Canterbury side, opening the bowling for more than ten years until his early forties.

-In 1920–21, in what proved to be Southland's second-last first-class match, he took 7 for 35 and 7 for 24, bowling unchanged throughout the two innings.
+In 1920–21, in what proved to be Southland's second-last first-class match, Read took 7 for 35 and 7 for 24, bowling unchanged throughout the two innings.
 In 1922–23, when Canterbury won the Plunket Shield, he was the leading bowler in the competition, with 20 wickets at an average of 18.40.
 In the victory over Auckland that season he made his highest score, 50, then took 5 for 53 and 3 for 81.